 Basic facts about Swahili

 Instead, Swahili is a lingua franca, used in communication spanning ethnic and geographic communities.
-It is the second-largest such language in the continent, after Arabic.
+Swahili is the second-largest commonly spoken language in the continent, after Arabic.

 When you add the ki– prefix to the word to form Kiswahili, it changes the meaning to “language of the coastal people”.
 Kiswahili is what we call the language when speaking Swahili.